Leo-Yuyang/MEEV/README.md

 # MEFV-LN:

-This repository is the PyTorch implementation of [MEFV-LN].
+This GitHub repository is for the MBZUAI AI701 course, implementation of [MEFV-LN].

 --------